hugerte/hugerte-docs/README.md

 ## Migrate from TinyMCE

-If you have been using TinyMCE before, you have to brute-force replace `tinymce` by `hugerte` in your code.
+If you have been using TinyMCE before, you have to globally replace `tinymce` by `hugerte` in your code.
 In your package.json, make sure you use `1.0.4` as `hugerte` version – not the one you used for `tinymce` before.
 HugeRTE is based on TinyMCE 6.8.4, but it is even later because it contains some code from TinyMCE 7 (all until the [commit which changed the license](https://github.com/tinymce/tinymce/commit/1cfe7f6817c68d713971a3e1dbe0c9775a40ce6d)).
 See the [Changelog](https://github.com/hugerte/hugerte/blob/main/modules/hugerte/CHANGELOG.md) for details.

 ## Integrations with Frameworks
 - Vue integration: View the [docs](integrations/vue.md) or [repo](https://github.com/hugerte/hugerte-vue).
 - React integration: View the [docs](integrations/react.md) or [repo](https://github.com/hugerte/hugerte-react).
 - Angular integration: View the [docs](integrations/angular.md) or [repo](https://github.com/hugerte/hugerte-angular).

-Integrations for Svelte, Blazor, jQuery and Ruby on Rails are following.
+Integrations for Svelte and jQuery are planned for release throughout May 2025.
+Integrations for Blazor and Ruby on Rails may get forked from their TinyMCE counterparts if there's demand for them – please [open a discussion](https://github.com/orgs/hugerte/discussions/new/choose) in case they'd be nice for you.
+An integration for Alpine.js may also be created if there's demand for it.

 ## Bundling